 Get a strong satellite signal

 It sure is a luxury to have a satellite dish on your coach.
 Finding a signal, on the other hand, can prove challenging.
-Worry not, there’s an app for that, actually several.
-Just search for apps on your mobile device using “satellite finder” or “dish alignment” to find one that works for you.
+Worry not, there’s an app for that – actually, several.
+Just search for apps on your mobile device using “satellite finder” or “dish alignment” to find one that suits your needs.

 Gas prices can vary wildly, especially if you’re trips span different regions.
 A website (also available in app formats) like GasBuddy will help do your best to stay on budget.
 Tools within the app like the heat map which shows relative prices across the country and the Trip Cost Calculator are handy planning tools.
 Visit GasBuddy.com.

 Even our homes are “smart” and connected these days.
 If you’re leaving a brick-and-mortar residence behind for an extended period, you can keep an eye on things with a system like LiveWatch.
 With it, you can not only respond to alarms or suspicious activity, but also get video streams and control things like lights, locks and thermostats.

 Available only for iOS devices, this app takes the guessing out of when and where you’ll have cell phone coverage.
 If you’re trying to schedule your next few overnight stays, you can plug your options into this useful tool to find out where if you’ll have connectivity.

 If you’re considering a night or two in the wilderness, off the grid, give the U.S. Public Lands app a look.
 It outlines the different types of public lands, who manages them and what kind of access is available.
 Similarly, apps by developer Allstays provide other overnight RV information about rest stops, Walmarts and truck stops—even dump station locators.

 For the bargain hunters